On Description of Dual Frames: Introduction

 where $S$ is the frame operator of $\F_\varphi$.
-The case of canonical dual frame corresponds to the zero sequence $\{h_i\}$.
-Another description of dual frames deals with the analysis operator $\theta_\varphi$ of the original frame $\F_\varphi$.
-Precisely \cite[Corollaries 5.6.3, 5.6.4]{chri},
+The canonical dual frame corresponds to the zero sequence $\{h_i\}$.
+However, the relationship between a dual frame $\F_\psi$ and a Bessel sequence $\{h_i\}$ in \eqref{1963new} is not always satisfactory because it does not ensure the selection of dual frames with prescribed properties (potential, frame operator, optimal frame bounds, etc).